LeonardoSextare/robotframework-SikuliPlusLibrary/README.md

 # SikuliPlusLibrary

-## Sobre o Projeto
+## About the Project

-A **SikuliPlusLibrary** é uma biblioteca para o Robot Framework que estende a [SikuliLibrary](https://github.com/rainmanwy/robotframework-sikulilibrary) para automação de testes de GUI por meio de reconhecimento de imagens.
-Ela fornece funcionalidades adicionais de automação de GUI não cobertas pela SikuliLibrary original, utilizando apenas uma instância da SikuliLibrary sem modificar seu código.
+The **SikuliPlusLibrary** is a library for Robot Framework that extends the [SikuliLibrary](https://github.com/rainmanwy/robotframework-sikulilibrary) for GUI test automation through image recognition.
+It provides additional GUI automation functionalities not covered by the original SikuliLibrary, using only an instance of SikuliLibrary without modifying its code.

-## Produto Mínimo Viável (MVP)
+## Minimum Viable Product (MVP)

-Este projeto está atualmente em sua fase de MVP, com foco principal no módulo de visão computacional (`vision.py`).
-O objetivo é estabelecer uma base sólida para expansões futuras, implementando funcionalidades essenciais de reconhecimento visual.
+This project is currently in its MVP phase, with a primary focus on the computer vision module (`vision.py`).
+The goal is to establish a solid foundation for future expansions, implementing essential visual recognition functionalities.

-## Checklist de Objetivos
+## Objectives Checklist

-### Objetivos Atuais (MVP)
+### Current Objectives (MVP)
-- [ ] Implementar base sólida para expansão futura
+- [ ] Implement solid foundation for future expansion
-- [ ] Implementar funcionalidades de visão computacional (vision.py)
+- [ ] Implement computer vision functionalities (vision.py)
-  - [ ] ROI Temporário
+  - [ ] Temporary ROI
-  - [ ] Similarity Temporário
+  - [ ] Temporary Similarity
-  - [ ] Highlight nas imagens encontradas
+  - [ ] Highlight on found images
-- [ ] Funções iniciais:
+- [ ] Initial functions:
   - [ ] Wait Until Image Appears
   - [ ] Wait One of Multiple Images Appears
   - [ ] Wait Until Multiple Images Appear
-- [ ] Implementar possibilidade de escolher a tela alvo (multi-monitor)
+- [ ] Implement possibility to choose target screen (multi-monitor)

-### Planos Futuros
+### Future Plans
-- [ ] Tratamento de Erros e Exceções melhorados
+- [ ] Improved Error and Exception Handling
-- [ ] Módulo de mouse (mouse.py)
+- [ ] Mouse module (mouse.py)
-- [ ] Módulo de teclado (keyboard.py)
+- [ ] Keyboard module (keyboard.py)
-- [ ] Suporte a múltiplas linguagens (Keywords, Docstrings, Mensagens de erro localizadas)
+- [ ] Support for multiple languages (Keywords, Docstrings, Localized error messages)
-- [ ] Suporte a configuração global por:
+- [ ] Support for global configuration via:
-  - [ ] Variáveis de ambiente
+  - [ ] Environment variables
-  - [ ] Arquivo de configuração (TOML)
+  - [ ] Configuration file (TOML)
   - [ ] Pyproject.toml
-  - [ ] Argumentos na importação da biblioteca no Robot Framework
+  - [ ] Arguments in the library import in Robot Framework
-- [ ] Cobertura de testes automatizados (unitários e integração)
+- [ ] Automated test coverage (unit and integration)
-- [ ] Cobertura de testes no ambiente Robot Framework
+- [ ] Test coverage in Robot Framework environment
-- [ ] Documentação completa com libdoc
+- [ ] Complete documentation with libdoc